sgunadhya/blog/content/review/drone.md

 Drones are socio-technical apparatus.
 In a recent [uplifting news](https://factordaily.com/iisc-bangalore-drones-seeds-forests-karnataka/) drones were used in re-seeding an entire forest.
 Asymmetric drone warfare is the reality of today's times and this book throws light on the pressing issues.

 P.S.
-I saw the movie often referenced in this book - ["Good Kill"](https://en.wikipedia.org/wiki/Good_Kill) where Ethan Hawkes plays an drone operator who undergoes the same turmoil and the "psychological torque".
+I saw the movie often referenced in this book - ["Good Kill"](https://en.wikipedia.org/wiki/Good_Kill) where Ethan Hawke plays an drone operator who undergoes the same turmoil and the "psychological torque".
 It is a good companion piece to this book.